 Since 1896, the summer Olympics occur, every four years, in a different host country each time.
 At the first modern Olympics held in Athens, Greece, 14 countries partook in the games.
 This summer, when the Olympics are in Rio de Janeiro, Brazil, 204 countries will be competing.

 For each event at the Olympic Games, there are certain standards or marks that athletes have to achieve before being eligible to participate.
-In order to make sure that the Olympics are of the highest caliber athletes, each country is allowed to send just three people to represent their country (unless it is a team sport, such as Basketball).
-Being that the marathon is a long and grueling event, the Olympic Marathon Trials are held in February, many months before the XXI Olympiad.
-This is done to ensure proper recovery time for those who qualify, to represent Team USA, as they will be racing another marathon this summer, in Brazil.
+In order to make sure that the Olympics feature the highest caliber athletes, each country is allowed to send just three people to represent their country (unless it is a team sport, such as basketball).
+Since the marathon is a long and grueling event, the Olympic Marathon Trials are held in February, many months before the XXI Olympiad.
+This is done to ensure proper recovery time for those who qualify to represent Team USA, as they will be racing another marathon this summer in Brazil.

 Men Start | 10:06 am

 Women start | 10:22 am

 Can’t make it to L.A.?
 Tune in to NBC or NBC Sports Live Extra, as live coverage begins at 10 a.m.
 PST / 1 p.m.
 EST. This is the first time ever that the Olympic Trials Marathon will be aired live.

 - The course passes by popular locations in Los Angeles: Staples Center, USC campus, downtown L.A., Convention Center, Exposition Park and Los Angeles Memorial Coliseum.
 Feel free to spectate near any of these marquee venues, as they’ll each make for a spectacular Instagram backdrop!